onsip/sipjs.com/content/guides/make-call.md

 ## Overview

-This guide uses the full [SIP.js API](../../api/0.10.0).
-The [SIP.js Simple API](../../api/0.10.0/simple) is intended to help get beginners up and running quickly.
+This guide uses the full [SIP.js API](../../api/0.13.0).
+The [SIP.js Simple API](../../api/0.13.0/simple) is intended to help get beginners up and running quickly.

 ### HTML

 Create an HTML file.
-In the file include the [SIP.js library](/download/), as well as any other javascript that will be used.
+You could include the [SIP.js library](/download/), as well as any other javascript that will be used.
+We are assuming SIP.js is imported as a node module for this demo.

 A `<video>` element is need to display the video stream.
 The `<video>` element adds a standard way for browsers to display video over the internet without additional plugins.
 This makes `<video>` elements perfect for WebRTC.